JorgeCastilloPrz/FABProgressCircle/README.md

 The progress animation will be indeterminate at the beginning, as you can't really know how long is the asynchronous call going to take to complete.

 **IMPORTANT:** The animation will start playing everytime the user clicks on the button.
-Developers should control the potential spam click in their fab buttons, to not allow the users to click on it if the async task and the progress animation are already running / playing at that very moment.
+Developers should control the potential spam click in their fab buttons, to not allow the users to click on it if the asynchronous task and the progress animation are already running / playing at that very moment.
 I rather leaving that behavior to every dev using this library.

 To play the completion animation, you will need to call: